-ENDORSEMENT OF THE BRAZILIAN CORPORATE GOVERNANCE CODE
+ENDORSEMENT OF THE MEXICAN CODE OF PRINCIPLES AND BEST PRACTICE IN CORPORATE GOVERNANCE

-We generally endorse the recommendations of the Brazilian Corporate governance Code 2016 (the Code) and encourage companies to comply with these or to explain their reasons for non-compliance.
+We generally endorse the recommendations of the Mexican Code of Best Practice (the Code) and encourage companies to comply with these or to explain their reasons for non-compliance.
 However, these recommendations do not sufficiently cover all the issues we regard as important.
-In our Brazilian Corporate Governance Principles, we address additional issues and set out our preferred approach to particular governance, social and environmental matters.
+In our Mexican Corporate Governance Principles, we address additional issues and set out our preferred approach to particular governance, social and environmental matters.
 We outline priorities that will assist companies in taking concrete steps to improve corporate governance, thereby helping to increase investment and improve sustainable company performance.
 We seek to work with companies and regulators to help them move towards best practice, or to further enhance existing practices.
-The following sections are intended to assist Brazilian companies and their directors in understanding our views on key corporate governance issues.
+The following sections are intended to assist Mexican companies and their directors in understanding our views on key corporate governance issues.